• Skip to primary navigation

 White Modena vinegar's main ingredient is indeed must from Trebbiano grapes, whereas regular white vinegar is typically derived from grain-based alcohols such as rice and corn.

-Furthermore, the two have different levels of acetic acid as well as distinct flavor profiles.
+Also, the two have different levels of acetic acid as well as distinct flavors.

-While white vinegar tends to be sharper and a bit sour, white Modena has a sweeter tinge to it that many prefer over regular white vinegar.
+While white vinegar is usually sharper and a bit sour, white Modena has a sweeter tinge to it that many prefer over regular white vinegar.

 Deciding which one to use for cooking or cleaning ultimately depends on personal preference or what the recipe calls for.